Meridian, Mississippi: Golden Age and the Great Depression

+Civil Rights movement

 During the American Civil Rights Movement in the 1960s, Meridian was home to a Council of Federated Organizations (COFO) office and several other activist organizations.
 James Chaney and other local residents, along with Michael Schwerner, his wife Rita, and Andrew Goodman, volunteers from New York City, worked to create a community center.
 They held classes during Freedom Summer to help prepare African Americans in the area to prepare to regain their constitutional franchise, after having been excluded from politics since disenfranchisement in 1890.
 Whites in the area resented the activism, and physically attacked civil rights workers.
 In June 1964, Chaney, Schwerner, and Goodman went to Neshoba County, Mississippi, to meet with members of a black church that had been bombed and burned.
 The three disappeared that night on their way back to Meridian.
 Following a massive FBI investigation, their murdered bodies were found two months later, buried in an earthen dam.

 Seven Klansmen, including a deputy sheriff, were convicted by an all-white jury in the federal courthouse in Meridian of "depriving the victims of their civil rights".
 Three defendants were acquitted in the trial for the murders of Chaney, Goodman, and Schwerner.
 This was the first time that a white jury had convicted "a white official in a civil rights killing."

 In 2005, the state brought charges in the case for the first time.
 Edgar Ray Killen was convicted of manslaughter and sentenced to 60 years in prison.
 Meridian later honored Chaney by renaming a portion of 49th Avenue after him and holding an annual memorial service.